fenago/intro-ruby/lab_guides/Lab_8.md

 Logging is one of those things that you don\'t truly appreciate until you really need it, and when you need it, you\'ll be glad you spent that extra little bit of time setting it up properly.
-As we\'ve seen in this chapter, it really doesn\'t take much effort to dramatically improve your application\'s logging; even less if you set it up correctly from the very start of a project.
+As we\'ve seen in this lab, it really doesn\'t take much effort to dramatically improve your application\'s logging; even less if you set it up correctly from the very start of a project.
 With handy classes such as the `Logger` class, we can achieve very useful results with